 That’s where agencies can step up to the plate for their customers.
 They may not have the resources to track their reputation 24/7, but with the right tools, your agency does.

 Of course, strategy also plays a role.
-Check out these seven strategies to track clients’ online reputations in the most effective way possible.
+Check out these seven online reputation monitoring strategies to track clients’ online reputations in the most effective way possible.

 Centralizing all of a client’s mentions, listings, and reviews simplifies the process.
 Instead of checking each platform, say, once a day, your team can track every review and mention as it comes in.
 Updating information across platforms is also easier.
 Instead of changing information on every platform, you can do the update once and make the change everywhere at once.